PlanetDestroyyer/Breast-Cancer-Classidication-using-Machine-Learning/README.md

 Project Structure
 -----------------
-- `breast_cancer_detection.ipynb`: Jupyter Notebook containing the code for data exploration, preprocessing, model building, and evaluation.
+- `Breast Cancer Classidication using Machine Learning.ipynb`: Jupyter Notebook containing the code for data exploration, preprocessing, model building, and evaluation.
 - `README.md`: This file, providing an overview of the project.
-- `data/`: Directory containing the dataset files.
+- `data.csv`: File containing the dataset files.
-- `figures/`: Directory containing visualizations generated during data exploration and analysis.

 Dependencies
 ------------